 Some projects, like fireplace mantles, don’t require a lot of wood.
-A single piece is often all that’s necessary to obtain the look a property owner is seeking.
-That means finding the wood needed won’t be overly difficult.
-However, if the entire ceiling of a large great room will be covered with wood, it’s important to locate a sufficient quantity.
+A single shelf is often all that’s necessary to obtain the look a property owner is seeking.
+That means finding the right reclaimed wood won’t be overly difficult.
+However, if you are filling the entire ceiling of a large room with hand hewn timbers be covered with wood, it’s important to locate a sufficient quantity.

 Suppliers may have access to large quantities of relatively common wood species, but woods like chestnut, walnut, and hickory may prove to be more difficult to locate.
 Even if a specific variety of reclaimed wood is available in one region, it may be scarce in another area.
 That means shipping would be required, and that can greatly increase the final costs.
 It makes sense to work with your design team, contractor, and reclaimed wood experts when determining which type of reclaimed wood should be used for a project.

 Start Planning Now to Get the Right Reclaimed Wood

 Selecting the right reclaimed wood should take some time.
 When at all possible, plan ahead.
 Working with key professionals helps property owners determine the viability of specific projects and makes it easier to source scarce materials.
 That’s especially true when dealing with reclaimed wood.

 If your project will require very wide or thick boards, it may take time to locate the wood needed.
 Matching existing wood is also an issue for owners remodeling an older home.
 It’s always best to use wood that closely matches existing wood during a project.